natemcgrady/git-contributions/README.md

 ## Transparency and Verification

-Making this synchronization code public serves two important purposes:
+Making this synchronization code public serves three important purposes:

 1. **Accountability**: Anyone can verify that my personal contribution graph accurately reflects contributions from my other accounts
 2. **Trust**: The code demonstrates that I'm not artificially inflating my contribution counts - every commit corresponds to real development work done elsewhere